Louise Mirrer

-Louise Mirrer, Ph.D., is president and CEO of the New-York Historical Society.
+Louise Mirrer is an American historian who is president and CEO of the New-York Historical Society.
 Under Mirrer’s direction, the New-York Historical Society has launched a series of exhibitions, including Slavery in New York; New York Divided: Slavery and the Civil War; A New Light on Tiffany: Clara Driscoll and the Tiffany Girls; French Founding Father: Lafayette’s Return to Washington’s America; Grant and Lee in War and Peace; Lincoln and New York, Nueva York and a rich array of intellectually engaging lectures, debates and family programs.
 Mirrer inaugurated the Saturday Academy, an American history enhancement program for high-school students, and a new Graduate Institute on Constitutional History.
 Mirrer also led the Historical Society’s 100-million-dollar campaign for a major renovation of its landmark building on Central Park West, creating new permanent installation galleries and a children's history museum.
 Mirrer also oversaw efforts to create a Center for Women's History, which opened in the Fall of 2016.

 Biography

-She earned a Ph.D. in the Spanish language and a Ph.D. in Humanities from Stanford University.
+Mirrer earned a Ph.D. in the Spanish language and a Ph.D. in Humanities from Stanford University.

 She was the Executive Vice Chancellor for Academic Affairs at the City University of New York.

 She was named president of the New-York Historical Society in 2004.